Youssef Chahed: Prime minister

+During his mandate, Youssef Chahed tried to restore the authority of the State undermined by the governance of the Troika (2011-2014).
+He prohibited the entry on Tunisian soil of many extremist predicators including Wajdi Ghnim.
+In 2019, Youssef Chahed banned the wearing of the niqab, the full face veil, in public institutions for security reasons, After this decision, he received numerous death threats.

 Nate Grubman, a scholar at Stanford University, writes about Chahed's tenure as prime minister:"As prime minister, Chahed initially tried to portray himself as an anticorruption warrior.
 His first shot was the arrest of businessman Chafik Jarraya and a number of others allegedly involved in smuggling.
-But it was difficult to discern whether Chahed's move against Jarraya was a neutral application of the law or an attempt to hamstring his political rivals."In 2019, the Chahed government banned the burka after the 2019 Tunis bombings.
+But it was difficult to discern whether Chahed's move against Jarraya was a neutral application of the law or an attempt to hamstring his political rivals."In 2017, Chahed Government passes historic law to end violence against women and girls.
+It is a unique achievement in the Muslim Arab world.

+In 2018, Chahed government, proposed a law on the “Elimination of All Forms of Racial Discrimination”.
+On October 9, Tunisia's parliament passed the law, which defines and criminalizes racial discrimination.
+It is an important step forward in defending the rights of the 10 to 15 percent of Tunisians who identify as black, as well as the country's 60,000 sub-Saharan African immigrants.

+In 2019, the Chahed government banned the burka after the 2019 Tunis bombings.
 The same year, Chahed announced his candidacy for the Tunisian presidency.

+Dr. Youssef Chahed, has been named a 2022-2024 Senior Fellow with the Middle East Initiative (MEI) at Harvard Kennedy School's Belfer Center for Science and International Affairs.
+During his fellowship, Chahed will focus on economic, security, and other policy challenges facing the Middle East and North Africa and will lead a study group on development and democratic transitions.
+He will also meet regularly with Harvard students and student groups and will speak at events across campus.

 Austerity

 In 2018 protests erupted as a reaction to the newly passed Finance Act which took effect on 1 January, that raised taxes on gasoline, phone cards, housing, internet usage, hotel rooms and foods such as fruits and vegetables.
 Customs taxes on cosmetics and some agricultural products were also raised.

 The Popular Front, an alliance of leftist opposition parties, called for continued protests against the government's "unjust" austerity measures while Tunisian Prime Minister Youssef Chahed denounced the violence and appealed for calm, claiming that he and his government believes that 2018 "would be the last difficult year for the Tunisians".